-If you’re meeting with a solicitor in our family team for the first time here’s a quick guide to what to expect.
+If you’re meeting with one of our Family Law Solicitors for the first time here’s a quick guide to what to expect.

 As part of what we do, we’re required by law to check who you are, so everyone who meets with us is asked to bring identification.
 We’ll take copies of these to add to our files.
 It’s quite straightforward; we just need you to bring the following to your first meeting: